SITONGRUC/race_identify/readme.md

 **Literature & Working Papers**
 * [1] Evsyukova, Y., Rusche, F., & Mill, W. (2025).
 LinkedOut?
 A Field Experiment on Discrimination in Job Network Formation. *The Quarterly Journal of Economics*, 140(1), 283-334.
 * [2] Edelman, B., Luca, M., & Svirsky, D. (2017).
 Racial Discrimination in the Sharing Economy: Evidence from a Field Experiment. *American Economic Journal: Applied Economics*, 9(2), 1-22.
-* [3] Wang, Y., Shin, J., & Zhang, C. (2025). *The Value of Internal Labor Markets: Evidence from LinkedIn Profiles and U.S. Inventors*.
-[Working Paper].
+* [3] Zhang, L., & Wang, S. (2025).
+The Value of Internal Labor Markets: Evidence from LinkedIn Profiles and US Inventors.
-* [4] *The Missing Link?
-Using LinkedIn Data to Measure Race, Ethnic, and Gender Composition of Company Workforces*. (n.d.).
+* [4] Berry, A., Maloney, E. M., & Neumark, D. (2024).
+The missing link?
+Using LinkedIn data to measure race, ethnic, and gender differences in employment outcomes at individual companies (No. w32294).
+National Bureau of Economic Research.
 * [5] Taigman, Y., Yang, M., Ranzato, M., & Wolf, L. (2014).
 DeepFace: Closing the Gap to Human-Level Performance in Face Verification. *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*
-* [6] Organizational Diversity Database: An Open Dataset on Firm Racial and Gender Composition.
+* [6] Zhang, L., Wang, S., & Shin, Y. J. (2025).
+Organizational Diversity Database: An Open Dataset on Firm Racial and Gender Composition.

 **Software & Data**
 * Kaplan, J. (2022). *predictrace: Predict the Race and Gender of a Person from Their Name* [R package].